shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/json-vs-xml/intro.md

 ## JSON vs XML

 - JSON and XML can be used to receive data from a web server.
-- JSON object has a type whereas XML data is typeless.
+- JSON object has a type whereas XML data is type-less.
 - JSON does not provide namespace support while XML provides namespaces support.
 - JSON has no display capabilities whereas XML offers the capability to display data.
 - JSON is less secured whereas XML is more secure compared to JSON.